18F/uswds-jekyll/pages/guide/Singularity-on-Ceres.md

 # 3. Container Images

-Singularity executes a container from a Singularity container image either created by the user or downloaded from Singularity Hub [https://singularity-hub.org/](https://singularity-hub.org/), and can also import and execute Docker [https://www.docker.com/](https://www.docker.com/) container images, either directly uploaded by the user, or downloaded from Docker Hub [https://hub.docker.com/](https://hub.docker.com/).
+Singularity executes a container from a Singularity container image either created by the user or downloaded from Singularity Library [https://cloud.sylabs.io/library](https://cloud.sylabs.io/library), and can also import and execute Docker [https://www.docker.com/](https://www.docker.com/) container images, either directly uploaded by the user, or downloaded from Docker Hub [https://hub.docker.com/](https://hub.docker.com/).

 BioContainers is a "community-driven project that provides the infrastructure and basic guidelines to create, manage and distribute Bioinformatics [Docker] containers with special focus in Proteomics, Genomics, Transcriptomics and Metabolomics."
-(Note that only BioContainers Docker images hosted on Docker Hub - not the Quay.io registry - are supported in Singularity 2.3).
-Update: Quay.io images are now supported in Singularity.

-Note that the nascent Singularity Hub has relatively few images available, but is expected to grow over time with scientific software and workflows.
+BioContainers can be obtained either via docker [https://hub.docker.com/u/biocontainers/](https://hub.docker.com/u/biocontainers/) or via Quay [https://quay.io/](https://quay.io/)

+For leveraging GPU using containers, Nvidia provides a container library NGC. [https://ngc.nvidia.com/catalog/all](https://ngc.nvidia.com/catalog/all)

+> NGC offers a comprehensive catalog of GPU-accelerated software for deep learning, machine learning, and HPC.
+NGC containers deliver powerful and easy-to-deploy software proven to deliver the fastest results.
+By taking care of the plumbing, NGC enables users to focus on building lean models, producing optimal solutions and gathering faster insights.

 # 4. Docker Images